 Not all worksites are created equal.
-While many of the machines we offer here at LiftOne are meant for outdoor work, forklifts, in particular, are often utilized indoors as well.
+While many of the machines we offer here at LiftOne are meant for outdoor work, forklifts are often utilized indoors as well.
 This includes, but is not limited to, factories, warehouses, and other jobs that deal with major indoor storage and shelving systems.
 These are jobs that involve not only hundreds of other pieces of equipment, but also other people as well.
-Because of this, there are certain types of forklifts, like electric forklifts from Hyster or Yale that will serve you far better in an indoor working environment.
+Because of this, there are certain types of forklifts, like electric forklifts from Hyster or Yale that are great for learning how to ensure maximum safety in your warehouse.

 Jump to Sections:

 Even in our more-modern-than-ever era of tools and machinery, most job sites are loaded with gas-powered equipment.
 Everything from pressure washers, welders, generators, and of course, many forklifts, are powered by gasoline, diesel, or propane.
 What does that mean for you other than an unnecessarily loud engine in a confined space?
 It means the area around those machines, and where you work, is being slowly flooded with carbon monoxide (CO).
 No matter the engine size, the time working in the area, the ventilation at your location, symptoms of CO poisoning are extremely common, especially when diesel-powered forklifts are nearby.
-Typical symptoms include severe headache, dizziness, paranoia, and prolonged exposure can result in death.
+OSHA reports that every year, carbon monoxide poisoning is responsible for the deaths of workers who were in enclosed spaces without proper ventilation.
 Any indoor operation of gas-powered forklifts is risky, but there are ways around it.

 Equipment to Avoid CO Poisoning